svenbolte/wp-print/readme.txt

 ### 2.51
 * NEW: Support for links that start with "//"
-* FIXED: Unable to load WP-Print on Password Protected posts
+* FIXED: Unable to load wpprint on Password Protected posts

 ### 2.50
 * NEW: Uses jQuery Framework